benallfree/laravel-stapler-images/readme.md

 # Laravel Stapler Images

-This Laravel 5 package builds upon `codesleeve/laravel-stapler` and takes a different approach to attachment storage by storing attachments in a single table.
+This Laravel 5 package builds upon [codesleeve/laravel-stapler](https://github.com/CodeSleeve/laravel-stapler) and takes a different approach to attachment storage by storing attachments in a single table.
 Besides this normalized approach to attachment storage, it also handles images and image sizes.

 There are several benefits to storing your attachments in a single table:

 * Easier mainteannce - no additional migrations needed when new attachments are added
 * Utilities and Laravel commands to handle attachments do not need to know specific column mames
 * Normalized data is more organized and searchable
+* Avoids duplication of images

 ## Setup